Mission Statement

 Cross-disciplinary learning journeys

-The project’s team includes researchers from eighteen different subject areas.
+The project’s team includes researchers from twenty different subject areas.
 Between us, we have selected and analysed a wide set of sources, ranging from academic journals, books, articles and commentaries to blog posts, podcasts, and reports by NGOs.
 Inevitably, it is a work-in-progress, reflecting our team’s personal interests and diversity of approaches.
 With each semester of development, we add new entries and update cross-references.
 Our aim is not to offer comprehensive coverage of all areas of Peace Studies; we could never fulfil that ambition.
 Instead, our goal is to introduce researchers to studies of peace and peace-building that they may not have come across before – either because they sit outside their subject area or because they sit outside academia itself.

 We have deliberately sought out reports, podcasts, blogs and other publications that reflect and influence what peace practitioners do, with a view to encouraging more dialogue between theory and practice.
 Similarly, through our tagging and cross-referencing systems, we have tried to build pathways between publications on (for instance) medieval conflict resolution and 21st-century peace-building theory, or research into the ethics of peace journalism and the goals of peace education (to take just a couple of examples).
 Our hope is that visitors who follow up individual cross references or explore the range of items tagged under our cross-cutting categories will encounter ideas and approaches that take them out of their comfort zone and get them exploring peace in new ways.